-Legal defenses of this kind have not succeeded [16].3 The rationale is, as Steven Miller points out curtly, that "there is no such thing as a 'computer mistake.'
+Legal defenses of this kind have not succeeded [17].3 The rationale Steven Miller states curtly, is that "there is no such thing as a 'computer mistake.'
 Microchips are too dumb to do anything except follow instructions" [10].

 In light of the unfeasibility of such a defense, users whose agents have caused damage will likely blame designers.
 The potency of this defense will only be heightened if the agent in question is autonomous because this absolves the user of direct responsibility for the agent's actions.
 In the need to assign blame, the court may be pressed to consider inadequacies in design.
 Moreover, as noted in the discussion of strict liability, designers can be of good intention and adequately test their products, yet still be found strictly liable if an agent has taken actions that caused damages [4].